 - 1 tbsp unsweetened almond milk

-- 1 cup almond flour (I used Bob’s Red Mill Almond Flour) or sub 1 cup oat flour or ⅓ cup coconut flour
+- 1 cup almond flour (I actually used Bob’s Red Mill Garbanzo Bean Flour – use any flour you have/like!)

 - ¼ tsp baking soda

 - ¼ tsp cinnamon

 - ½ Eating Evolved MidnightCoconut Chocolate Bar (no added sugar), chopped into small pieces (I used Ghirardelli Mini Semi Sweet Chips – use whatever you love!)